Kelvinator: British operations

-In 1926, Kelvinator Limited, England, was started in London.
-From simple merchandising of the products of the American factories, it grew until it was producing much of its own equipment for the British market.
-In 1946, it was considered that the time was ripe for this unit to expand and be self-contained in its manufacture of Kelvinator Equipment, and the London manufacturing activities were moved to Crewe and greatly expanded with a further 19000 m2 of floor space.
+In 1926, Kelvinator Limited, based in England, was established in London.
+From importing American-made products, it grew to producing much of its own equipment for the British market.
+In 1946, the parent company decided to expand operations in the UK and make the unit self-contained in the manufacture of Kelvinator Equipment.
+The London manufacturing activities were relocated to Crewe and significantly expanded with an additional 19000 m2 of floor space.
 The Crewe factory was shared with Rolls-Royce Motors, but burned down in the 1950s and was replaced by a new facility in Bromborough, Cheshire.

-Italian manufacturer Candy bought the operation in 1979 together with the use of the Kelvinator brand name in the UK and produced both Candy and Kelvinator products until it closed around 2000.
+The Italian manufacturer, Candy acquired the operation in 1979, along with the use of the Kelvinator brand name in the UK.
+Both Candy and Kelvinator products were marketed until the business was closed around 2000.

 Merger with Nash Motors

-On October 27, 1936, it was announced that Nash Motors and Kelvinator Corp. were merging.
-The merger took effect on January 4, 1937, to form Nash-Kelvinator Corporation as part of a deal that placed George W. Mason at the helm of the combined company.
+Kelvinator and Nash Motors announced they were merging on 27 October 1936.
+The merger took effect on 4 January 1937 to form Nash-Kelvinator Corporation as part of a deal that placed George W. Mason at the helm of the combined company.